-VI Semester B. Tech.
-(Artificial Intelligence & Data Science) 6AD7-50: Innovation and Design Thinking Hands-on Project Credit: 2 Max.
+VI Semester B. Tech.(Computer Science & Engineering (Data Science)) 6CD4-22: Machine Learning and Neural Network Lab Credit: 2 Max.
 Marks: 100 (IA:60, ETE:40) 0L+0T+3P Mode of evaluation: Report and presentation

-- Learn about the National Innovation and Startup Policy (NISP) of Govt. of India. - Learn how to ideate, prototype and Iterate solutions. - Learn about applying Design Thinking Tools and Approaches for Right Problem Identification and Solution Development. - Learn about Business Plan Development. - Learn about Legal Structures and Ethical Steps in Establishing Startups. - Able to design and develop a Prototype. - Students will be able to pitch their ideas. - Will be able to demonstrate their innovative and design thinking capabilities using mock-up models.
+- Learn about the National Innovation and Startup Policy (NISP)of Govt. of India. - Learn how to ideate, prototype and Iterate solutions. - Learn about applying Design Thinking Tools and Approaches for Right Problem Identification and Solution Development. - Learn about Business Plan Development. - Learn about Legal Structures and Ethical Steps in Establishing Startups. - Able to design and develop a Prototype. - Students will be able to pitch their idea. - Will be able to demonstrate their innovative and design thinking capabilities using mock-up models.

-- CO-1: learn about opportunities and challenges for startup and incubation. - CO-2: Students will be able to identify an Opportunity from a Problem using design thinking. - CO-3: Students will be able to frame Product and service ideas. - CO-4: Learn and implement the Design Thinking Process. - CO-5: Students will be able to design and develop a Prototype. - CO-6: Students will be able to prepare documentation and pitch their ideas.
+- CO-1: learn about opportunities and challenges for startup and incubation. - CO-2: Students will be able to identify an Opportunity from a Problem using design thinking. - CO-3: Students will be able to frame Product and service ideas. - CO-4: Learn and implement Design Thinking Process. - CO-5: Students will be able to design and develop a Prototype. - CO-6: Students will be able to prepare documentation and pitch their idea.

 exp.
 No. Contents 1 National Innovation and Startup Policy (NISP) and Legal Structures and Ethical Steps in Establishing Startups, Generation and Management of IP at the Early Stage of Innovation and Startup Development, IPR and IPR policies.
 2 Design Thinking, Process of Design Thinking, Empathy, Define, Ideate, Prototype, Testing.
-3 Understanding Technology Readiness Level (TRL), Manufacturing Readiness Level (MRL) and Investment Readiness Level (IRL) Stages & Implications in Innovation Development 4 Capstone Project: Students in groups of 3 to 5 students must prepare a project idea using the design thinking process under the mentorship of the faculty members.
-Students must submit a capstone project report containing various ideas learned in experiments numbers 1-3 and their implementation or usage in the capstone project to the Institute Innovation Council (IIC) cell or Head of Department along with a presentation.
+3 Understanding Technology Readiness Level (TRL), Manufacturing Readiness Level (MRL) and Investment Readiness Level (IRL) Stages & Implications in Innovation Development 4 Capstone Project: Students in the group of 3 to 5 students must prepare a project idea using the design thinking process under the mentorship of the Institute innovation ambassador (For the Institute having IIC cells) or faculty member(For the Institute not having IIC cells).
+Students must submit capstone project report containing various ideas learned in experiment no 1-3 and their implementation or usage in capstone project to IIC cell along with presentation.